rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ### Listening to messages

-You can listen to the send button using `onSendMessage`.
+The `onSendMessage` property can be used for listening to the send button click.

 ```js file="./VirtualAssistantMessages.tsx"